 If you have a CBD oil that is completely clear and colorless, then it’s likely that it is an isolate or broad spectrum.
 Isolates contain only pure CBD so typically are clear in color.
 Broad spectrum products have usually undergone special processing to remove the THC.
 So they will typically lack the dark color of full spectrum drops.

-Pretty much all CBD oils are made by diluting CBD extract into a carrier oil.
+Pretty much all CBD oils are made by diluting CBD extract into a carrier oil, therefore the carrier oil can affect the CBD oil color.
 Carrier oils are a necessary ingredient of CBD oil drops to make them easily consumable.

 The type and color of the carrier oil used will definitely impact the color of the finished product.

 Certain carrier oils, such as olive oil and hemp seed oil, are typically golden colored with a hint of green.
 Other carrier oils, such as coconut or MCT oil, will be nearly completely colorless and clear.

 The two most common CBD extraction methods used by companies that manufacture CBD products are ethanol extraction and CO2 extraction.

 Typically, ethanol tends to also extract things such as chlorophyll while CO2 does not.
 Chlorophyll has a tendency to impart a green hue to the finished product.
 This chlorophyll can then be filtered out but its presence is often desired.
 CBD oil drops with a green hue that are not in naturally green carrier oils, could indicate the presence of chlorophyll.